Deep South: Politics

-Late 20th century to present
+Since the late 20th century

 Historian Thomas Sugrue attributes the political and cultural changes, along with the easing of racial tensions, as the reason why Southern voters began to vote for Republican national candidates, in line with their political ideology.
 Since then, white Deep South voters have tended to vote for Republican candidates in most presidential elections.
-Times the Democratic Party has won in the Deep South since the late 20th century include: the 1976 election when Georgia native Jimmy Carter received the Democratic nomination, the 1980 election when Carter won Georgia; the 1992 election when Arkansas native and former governor Bill Clinton won Georgia, Tennessee, Louisiana, and Arkansas, the 1996 election when the incumbent president Clinton again won Louisiana, Tennessee and Arkansas, and when Georgia was won by Joe Biden in the 2020 United States presidential election.
+The Democratic Party has won some in the Deep South since the late 20th century: the 1976 election when Georgia native Jimmy Carter received the Democratic nomination, the 1980 election when Carter won Georgia; the 1992 election when Arkansas native and former governor Bill Clinton won Georgia, Tennessee, Louisiana, and Arkansas, the 1996 election when the incumbent president Clinton again won Louisiana, Tennessee and Arkansas, and when Georgia was won by Joe Biden in the 2020 United States presidential election.

 In 1995, Georgia Republican Newt Gingrich was elected by representatives of a Republican-dominated House as Speaker of the House.
 The incumbent Speaker of the House since October 2023, Republican Mike Johnson, is from Louisiana.

-Since the 1990s the white majority has continued to shift toward Republican candidates at the state and local levels.
+Since the 1990s, the white majority has continued to shift toward Republican candidates at the state and local levels.
 This trend culminated in 2014 when the Republicans swept every statewide office in the Deep South region midterm elections.
 As a result, the Republican party came to control all the state legislatures in the region, as well as all House seats that were not representing majority-minority districts.

 Presidential elections in which the Deep South diverged noticeably from the Upper South occurred in 1928, 1948, 1964, 1968, and, to a lesser extent, in 1952, 1956, 1992, and 2008.
 Former Arkansas Governor Mike Huckabee fared well in the Deep South in the 2008 Republican primaries, losing only one state (South Carolina) while running (he had dropped out of the race before the Mississippi primary).

 Except for Georgia, the Deep South is strongly Republican.
 Louisiana, Mississippi, Alabama, and South Carolina have voted Republican for president in every presidential election since 2000.
 Georgia is the most populous and urbanized Deep South state.

-Georgia is currently considered a Swing state.
+Georgia is considered a Swing state.
 In 2020, the state of Georgia was considered a toss-up state hinting at a possible Democratic shift in the area.
 It ultimately voted Democratic, in favor of Joe Biden.
 During the 2021 January Senate runoff elections, Georgia also voted for two Democrats, Jon Ossoff and Raphael Warnock, with Warnock winning re-election to a full term the following year.
 In 2024, Republican Donald Trump won the state by a 2.2% margin.